Just over a month ago, Starbucks launched a great campaign allowing users to buy $5 gift cards for friends directly on Twitter.

 This Campaign Was About a LOT More Than Gift Cards

 Couple of interesting takeaways from here that we thought were worth discussing.

 First, it’s an interesting validation of the idea that social media can have a very direct ROI.
 While most campaigns that organizations run are brand-building campaigns, there is certainly a great opportunity for Twitter to become a direct response marketing channel as well.

 Second, Starbucks now has information for all these gifters and recipients in their system, and this can have massive longer-term impact on the ROI of this campaign.

 As these users continue to be customers, Starbucks now has a tie-in between the Twitter accounts + credit cards + mobile devices + their customer list, and they have it for 54,000 people (gifters and recipients) — that’s HUGE!!

 Even tech companies have struggled so far with creating a link between these different IDs for their customers, let alone consumer brands.
 This Starbucks campaign was about a lot more than just $180k in eGift sales.
 It was about customer understanding, identification and targeting that will help them for a very long time!

-Here’s a partial screenshot of the tracker, which can be found in full here.
+Here’s a partial screenshot of the tracker.